PoTsungChen/Shopee-Ecommerce-Sales-Analysis/README.md

 ## 🚀 Recommendations:

-Based on the performance metrics and trends shown in your dashboard, here are four actionable recommendations to drive continued growth and improve profitability:
+**Sales**
 1. Shift from Acquisition to "AOV Maximization"
 The data shows a clear divergence: Orders YoY% (151%) and Revenue YoY% (150%) are skyrocketing, while AOV YoY% is slightly negative (-0.5%).
-You are winning on volume but losing on per-transaction value.
+The business is winning on volume but losing on per-transaction value.

 Recommendation: Implement "Threshold Incentives."
 Since the average AOV is roughly 14K, offer tiered vouchers or free shipping for orders over 16K or 18K.